ckurau/naive-mean-reversion/README-nmr.md

 **Overlays still add value** — $3.6M total vs $6.1M from MR alone.
 Each overlay dollar earns about the same as an MR dollar but with less correlation to the market.

 **Realistic live expectations:**
-- Gross CAGR: ~20% (cash-constrained backtest, pre-slippage/tax)
+- Gross CAGR: ~20.2% (cash-constrained backtest, pre-slippage/tax, confirmed twice)
 - After slippage (-2 to -3%): ~17-18%
 - After short-term capital gains tax (32-37%): **~11-13% net**
 - This is still excellent vs S&P 500 long-term average of ~10% gross / ~7-8% after tax